ngb1/HW2_VBA/README.md

 # Hard

+I chose the "Hard" challenge.
 My solution includes everything from the moderate challenge:
 Created a script that will loop through all the stocks for one year for each run and take the following information:
 - The ticker symbol.
 - Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.